-Time and time again, you clamor for guest feedback - but it's not always positive.
-Good or bad, guest feedback is vital to the success of your restaurant.You can improve the dining experience and build customer relationships by listening to your customers.
-In addition, positive guest feedback posted online can help build your brand reputation and establish your restaurant within your local community.
+Restaurant owners should always be looking for feedback, even if what comes back isn't all positive.
+Good or bad, guest feedback is vital to the success of your restaurant.
+By listening to your customers and responding to their thoughts, you can improve the dining experience and build customer relationships.
+In addition, positive guest feedback posted online can help build your brand reputation and establish your restaurant in your local community and beyond.

 Distribute Review Request Cards